 You’ll need lobster shears to break open the hard shell and a lobster pick to fish out the meat from hard to reach places.
 If you have a problem wearing a bib as a grown adult, you’re going to have to get over it.
 Eating a whole lobster can be a messy task no matter how you go about it, especially if you’re dipping it in butter.
 Strap on that bib, tools in hand, and get ready to dig in.

 Pull and twist to remove them from the body of the lobster, then dig the small amount of meat out of the arms with your lobster pick and eat it.
 Then, snap the claw in two at the joint.
 There should be some meat to enjoy in the smaller part, but much more in the larger one.
 Fish it out and enjoy it.

-Next up, tackle the small legs on the sides of the lobster.
+Then tackle the small legs on the sides of the lobster